How do I reserve a room?

 My club wants to get t-shirts or bring a speaker.
 Where do I find a list of resources?

 - The Student Leadership & Activities Office has a list of vendors and speakers.
-See someone on the Third Floor of Campion to get a copy of that list.
+See a staff member on the 3rd Floor of Campion to get a copy of that list.

 Pizza Ordering Policy